NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/ImplementOpenusdOutputIntoTheOpenanatomyExportExtension/README.md

 We ran into several problems realizing this, finding the right apps in OMNIVERSE and in the end we work with OMNIVERSE Create app.
 This loads a USDC file which can then be modified in Omniverse.
-There only needs to be one strong server driving OMNIVERSE, underpowered clients can connect to the server via IP adress or even from the phone.
+There only needs to be one strong server driving OMNIVERSE (>RTX 3090 with 24 GB VRAM - thank you AWS for providing the server instance), underpowered clients can connect to the server via IP adress or even from the phone (install OMNIVERSE Sreaming app)
 We are in the process of testing that all out, expect updates to this page in the next weeks.

 ![image](https://github.com/NA-MIC/ProjectWeek/assets/18140094/864ebdee-da23-43cb-b9fb-5fc9b41f5ae2)